 If you are experiencing a hardship and cannot pay your tax liability in full, the Division of Revenue has several programs for you to consider.
-Among those are options to pay on an installment basis, offer a compromised amount, request your account be placed in temporarily uncollectible status until such time you are able to once again make payments.
-The Division of Revenue is anxious to work with you to resolve your tax liability and to eliminate the need for you to consider bankruptcy as an alternative.
+Among those are options to pay on an installment basis, offer a compromise settlement, or request your account be placed in temporarily uncollectible status until such time you are able to once again make payments.
+The Division of Revenue is available to work with you to resolve your tax liability and to eliminate the need for you to consider bankruptcy as an alternative.

 PLEASE BE ADVISED THAT FAILURE TO FILE ALL OF YOUR REQUIRED TAX RETURNS MAY RESULT IN YOUR BANKRUPTCY PLAN CONFIRMATION BEING DELAYED, YOUR BANKRUPTCY MAY ALSO BE DISMISSED OR CONVERTED TO A LIQUIDATION BANKRUPTCY.
 ALTERNATELY, THE DIVISION OF REVENUE MAY HAVE TO ESTIMATE IT'S LIABILITY WHICH MAY REQUIRE YOU TO PAY MORE THAN WOULD BE NECESSARY IF YOU FILED THE REQUIRED RETURNS.